saulo2/timesheet-ts/README.md

 # timesheet-ts
-A timesheet application developed in TypeScript
+A timesheet web application (server and client) developed in TypeScript